Polyaspartic vs Epoxy Cost: Why the "Cheaper" Floor Costs You More

 At Floortek, we understand the value of your time.
 That's why our advanced polyaspartic system is installed in a completely different way.
 We offer a convenient 1-day floor coating service.
 Our expert team arrives in the morning, prepares your concrete, applies our full-chip polyaspartic system, and is gone by the evening.
 You can walk on your new floor in just a few hours and park your cars on it the very next day.
 This level of convenience is a significant factor in the real polyaspartic vs epoxy cost comparison.

 Which would you prefer?
 A floor that hijacks your home for a week, or one that’s ready for you tomorrow?
-The convenience alone is a significant factor in the real polyaspartic vs epoxy cost comparison.
+Convenience alone is a significant factor in the real polyaspartic vs. epoxy cost comparison.

 The Cost of Failure: Peeling and Hot-Tire Pickup